 One of the most famous and well-known establishments for trying beef in the city is the Dream Ocean Restaurant, which offers a wide variety of different options including both wagyu steak and sukiyaki.
 Reservations are essential for this restaurant as it tends to be booked out in advance.
-The restaurant offers English language menus for your convenience.
+Thankfuly, you can easily book Dream Ocean Restaurant on byFood.
+The restaurant offers English-language menus for your convenience.

 Where to Try Matsusaka Beef in Tokyo